jgotoh/distributed-frp-dunai/README.md

 `cabal new-run distributed-paddles -- --ip 127.0.0.1 --p 3001 --name name --s 127.0.0.1:3000:0 --nick A`

+Paddles can be moved up and down by pressing arrow keys.

 ### Simple startup

 To run a server with `n` hosts that join, run `run_test n`, e.g `run_test 2`.